The Messenger (magazine): Issues with the Justice Department

+Impact within the Harlem Renaissance

 Although lacking a literary editor, The Messenger was influential in the Harlem Renaissance; it published a range of new writers before they had reached literary reputations.
 Theophilus Lewis, the magazine's drama critic from September 1923 till May 1926, supported the African-American little theatre movement, and helped develop a black aesthetic in the theater.
 Lewis may have been untrained and was not paid for his contributions (apparently the Messenger offices paid only for his cab fare to and from shows), but his enthusiasm for the theater led to well-developed criticism.
 He helped shape African-American theater on many levels, from the little theaters to Broadway.

+Comparable magazines

 Lewis helped recruit Wallace Thurman to the magazine as a contributing editor.
-He later founded the influential magazine Fire!!
-Thurman worked at The Messenger from late 1925 to 1926 and helped to publish Zora Neale Hurston's "Eatonville Anthology", as well as the early stories of Langston Hughes (Hurston and Hughes joined Thurman as an editors of Fire!!).
+He later founded the influential magazine Fire!!, which explored controversial issues in the Black community, such as homosexuality, bisexuality, interracial relationships, promiscuity, prostitution, and color prejudice.Thurman worked at The Messenger from late 1925 to 1926 and helped to publish Zora Neale Hurston's "Eatonville Anthology", as well as the early stories of Langston Hughes (Hurston and Hughes joined Thurman as an editors of Fire!!).
 Thurman also became known for his novels The Blacker the Berry and Infants of Spring.
 George S. Schuyler, a staple of the magazine for his satiric column "Shafts and Darts" (which he sometimes wrote with help from Lewis), contributed the piece "Hobohemia" to the Messenger.
 He became a correspondent and Chief Editorial Writer for the Pittsburgh Courier.
 Schuyler earned some renown for his satirical novel Black No More.

-While the magazine was based in Harlem, its essays from the 1920s onward took a look at black culture across the whole nation with contributors such as Schuyler, Thurman, Lewis, E. Franklin Frazier and others (see: Tom Lutz and Susanna Ashton's edited collection of a series of essays from this period known as "These 'Colored' United States").
-In 2004, Adam McKible "discovered" and helped reprint Edward Christopher Williams’ anonymously published serialized novel, The Letters of Davy Carr.
-Republished as When Washington Was in Vogue, Williams' book is a slyly humorous and culturally critical epistolary novel following members of the black bourgeoisie in 1920s Washington, D.C.
-Other contributors of note include Arna Bontemps, who later wrote Story of the Negro, and Claude McKay, whose poem, "If We Must Die", was reprinted in the Messenger as an anti-lynching, pro-self-defense statement to all African-Americans.
+The Journal Opportunity featured data and research pertaining to Black lives in America.
+While not as widely read as The Crisis or The Messenger, the journal was instrumental in providing breaks for new artists through its literary contests and literary parties.

+The Crisis was utilized to encourage negro writers.
+Du Bois wrote that the goal of the publication was to "set forth those facts and arguments which show the danger of race prejudice, particularly as manifested today toward colored people."

+The end of The Messenger

 The magazine was always in such debt that it did not publish at all during some months where coeditors were on fundraising lecture tours.
 Contributors received only token payments.
 Money problems forced the magazine to change offices after being evicted from its first base.
 They were evicted again after three years, and leased space at 2311 Seventh Avenue.
 It published from there until folding in 1928 from lack of funds.